 ConnectOregon V Public Comments Received

-The ConnectOregon Final Review Committee recommended 37 projects for funding worth $42.3 million.
+In June, 2014, the ConnectOregon Final Review Committee recommended 37 projects for funding worth $42.3 million.

 With the approval of Senate Bill 5533 the 2013 Oregon Legislature approved a fifth round of ConnectOregon funding in the amount of $42 million.